Dahyun: 2015–present: Debut with Twice and acting career

-On May 4, 2024, it was announced that Dahyun would be making her acting debut in the independent film Run to You.
+On May 4, 2024, it was announced that Dahyun would make her acting debut in the independent film Run to You.
 She was also cast in You Are the Apple of My Eye, a Korean remake of the 2011 Taiwanese film of the same name.
 The film premiered at the 29th Busan International Film Festival in October 2024.
-On September 10, Dahyun made her runway debut at New York Fashion Week, wearing the Michael Kors 2025 Spring/Summer collection.
-In 2025, Dahyun was cast in Love Me, a Korean remake of Swedish television series Älska mig (2019–2020).
+The performance received positive critical attention, and she later received the Rising Star Award at the Busan International Film Festival, the Best New Actress award at the Seoul Global Movie Awards, and the New Star Award at the 29th Chunsa Film Art Awards.